This will be a weekend of barbecues, family and good times.

 The uniform wipes it all away.

 The following “Motivational Analysis” was written by Lt.
-Colonel Richard T. Tallman and is contained within Clifford S. Sims’ Congressional Medal of Honor file.
-Sims, from Port St. Joe, was awarded the Medal of Honor after throwing himself on a grenade to save his men in a far-off province in Vietnam.
+Colonel Richard T. Tallman and is contained within the file of Clifford S. Sims’ Congressional Medal of Honor file.
+Sims was awarded the Medal of Honor after throwing himself on a grenade to save his men in a far-off province in Vietnam.

 He is the only man from Gulf County so awarded and if it does not capture what we should remember this weekend it is hard to know what would.